A Biosecurity Program Designed to Keep Animals Free of Diseases

 Preventing the introduction of disease agents onto and between farms raising animals for food is a critical component of a comprehensive animal health plan.
-Veterinarian designed and monitored biosecurity practices are an integral part of maintaining healthy animals.
+Veterinarian-designed and monitored biosecurity practices are an integral part of maintaining healthy animals.
 The biosecurity program must include annual training for all farm owners and animal caretakers that regularly enter the area where animals are maintained.
 Owners and caretakers are required to follow biosecurity procedures for all aspects of farm operations at all times and must use appropriate biosecure personal protective equipment (PPE) when working on their farm.

-Restrictions on the use of antibiotics important in human medicine are intended to minimize the development of antibiotic resistant bacteria important in human illness originating from food animals.
+Restrictions on the use of antibiotics important in human medicine are intended to minimize the development of antibiotic-resistant bacteria important in human illness originating from food animals.

-The goal of this program is to restrict use of human antibiotics to use as little as possible and only for as long as necessary to achieve the desired clinical outcome in infected or clinically ill animals.
-Those antibiotics may only be administered when prescribed by a licensed veterinarian with a valid client patient relationship with the farm owner.
+The goal of this program is to restrict the use of human antibiotics to use as little as possible and only for as long as necessary to achieve the desired clinical outcome in infected or clinically ill animals.
+Those antibiotics may only be administered when prescribed by a licensed veterinarian with a valid client-patient relationship with the farm owner.
 Antibiotics important to human medicine may be used when deemed medically necessary to treat and control animal illness only and must be administered to the fewest number of animals possible when used.
 Proper withdrawal times after treatment must be documented prior to harvest to ensure that no harmful antibiotic residues remain in the meat.